james-txt/yaleswecas/Documentation.md

 - `Home` component test checks if component renders correctly.
 - `Details` component test checks if component renders correctly and if it fetches the correct data from the server.
-- `getDataFromServer` function test checks if the function fetches the correct data from the server.
+- `helper` service test checks if function `getDataFromServer` fetches the correct data from the server.

 The tests are ran using the following commands: